I didn't set out to build a skincare brand. I was just trying to survive my own body.

 Eventually, denial and willpower weren’t enough.
 I grew so weak I genuinely thought I was dying.

 So I started researching.
 Formulating.
 Testing.
 Tweaking.
 Learning everything I could about clean ingredients, interactions, skin behavior, and sensitive-skin barriers.
+I shared test batches with friends and family.
+They raved.
+It mattered.
+And slowly, it became clear: This wasn't just healing.

 This was a purpose.

-I wanted to build a brand that reflected the full truth of who I am:
+I wanted to build a brand that reflected the full truth of who I am: A warrior and a softy.
+Pragmatic, but compassionate.
+A woman who accepts her flaws — but chooses to lead with her strengths.

-From the belief that even when you don’t feel good, you still deserve to feel good about yourself.
+Gladiateur Beauty™ was born from that duality.
+From the belief that even when you don't feel good, you still deserve to feel good about yourself.

 Soft on skin.
 Savage on standards.